 Knowledge: Relationships Between Addition, Subtraction, Multiplication and Division

-Operational sense involves the ability to represent situations with symbols and numbers.
-Understanding the meaning of the operations, and the relationships between them, allows one to choose the operation that best represents a situation and allows one to solve the problem most effectively, given the tools available.
+Operation sense involves the ability to represent situations with symbols and numbers.
+Understanding the meaning of the operations, and the relationships between and amongst them, enables one to choose the operation that most closely represents a situation and most efficiently solves the problem given the tools at hand.